- Describe the emotional effects of stressful events, such as deployment, on children and families.

 - Be watchful of changes in children's behaviors over time.
-Changes in behaviors, for example acting out or withdrawing from friends, may indicate that a child needs extra support.
+Changes in behaviors, for example acting out or withdrawing from peers or caregivers, may indicate that a child needs extra support.

-- Encourage families to connect with other families who may be dealing with similar stressors.
+- Encourage families to connect with other families who deal with similar stressors.
 Connecting with others allows families to share experiences and healthy coping strategies.

 The remainder of this lesson focuses on how you can support children and families before, during, and after deployment.

 Most importantly, you can help families find the resources they need, such as Military One Source (http://www.militaryonesource.mil/) or other resources available in their particular Service.
 Pre-deployment counseling can help families learn ways to prepare children for the deployment.

 Encourage families to talk with their children honestly about the deployment; infants and toddlers need to hear this information just as much as older children and preschoolers do.
 It is important for families to help children understand: